RecordedFuture-ProfessionalServices/psengine/docs/modules/risklists.md

 --8<-- "docs/examples/risklists/example_1b.py"
 ```

-#### Example 2: Fetch and save a custom risklist as JSON and perform validation
+#### Fetch and save a custom risklist as JSON and perform validation

 In this example, we assume that we want to build a script that ingests the Threat Actor–related indicators from the Recorded Future risklist `ta_ip_risklist_v2.csv`.